Spark Energy

 Company Overview

-The value proposition is real: their flat-rate plans can save money for low-usage customers, and carbon-neutral natural gas is a genuinely unique offering.
-But Spark requires more homework than most.
-Read your contract carefully, document renewal terms, and set calendar reminders for when your contract ends.
+The flat-rate plans are genuinely useful for low-usage customers.
+Carbon-neutral natural gas is rare in Texas.
+But Spark demands you read your contract carefully, document renewal terms, and set calendar reminders for contract expiration.
+They exploit customers who don’t pay attention.

 Where Spark Energy Operates